aniketchandekar/harmony-v0/README.md

 If the proxy is running, the frontend will POST to `/api/generate-fallback` to request real AI outputs; otherwise the UI falls back to a deterministic mock.

+Note: The "AI Generate Fallback" button and modal were removed from the UI in this branch.
+The local AI proxy remains in the repository as an optional integration for future use.
+If you don't plan to use the proxy, you can safely ignore or remove `server/index.js` and `services/codeGenerationService.ts`.

 ## 🎨 How to Use

 1. **Upload a Design**: Click the upload area or drag & drop an image file (PNG, JPG, WEBP under 4MB)